hivesolutions/budy/readme.md

 * `BUDY_SHIPPING` (`str`) - String with the definition of the lambda function to be called for calculus of the shipping costs for a bundle (bag or order) the arguments provided are the sub total, taxes and quantity and the return value should be a valid float value for the shipping costs (default to `None`)
+* `BUDY_DISCOUNT` (`str`) - String with the definition of the lambda function to be called for calculus of the discount value for a bundle (bag or order) the arguments provided are the sub total, taxes and quantity and the return value should be a valid float value for the discount (default to `None`)

 ## License